About RPM Fuels

 over 24 years of experience in the fuel storage and fuel handing equipment industry

-RPM Fuels and Tanks has over 24 years of experience in the fuel storage and fuel handing equipment industry and aims to provide a high quality product and service at a competitive price.
+RPM Fuels & Tanks has over 24 years of experience in the fuel storage and fuel handling equipment industry and aims to provide a high-quality product and service at a competitive price.
 Whether it’s a steel or plastic tank, highway or site bowser, fuel transfer pump or any other fuel accessory, let us source the best deal for you.

 So contact us today on 01473 787787 to find out more.

 In these difficult times it is nice to find a professional company that will go the extra mile, I had an emergency oil tank that needed to be changed due to seeping RPM fuels were very quick to respond.
 The new tank came as promised a day later fantastic service and highly recommended.

 Super service from Robert, he recommended Alantis portatank which arrived swiftly and is a brillant product.
 Thanks very much to RPM and Alantis.